 You get the idea … The possibilities are endless!

-One of the advantages of using Docparser and Microsoft Flow together is that you can leverage data which is trapped in native PDF documents, as well as scanned documents.
-Docparser makes a perfect Microsoft Flow OCR extension and it is easy to automate entire document based workflows.
+One of the advantages of using Docparser and Microsoft Flow together is that you can leverage data that is trapped in native PDF documents, as well as scanned documents.
+Docparser makes a perfect Microsoft Flow OCR extension and it is easy to automate entire document-based workflows.
 Over are the days where you need to manually copy & paste data from PDF files or scanned documents.